Skip to main content

 As you can see, it takes quite a lot of time and effort to restore a website.
 What are you going to do about it to avoid this in the future?

-For starters, you need to start making sure your website is updated or migrated to the latest Joomla version.
+For a start, you need to start making sure your website is updated or migrated to the latest Joomla version.

 Make use of security extensions such as Akeeba Admin Tools